North Dorset Railway: Activity

+Northward extension

-The NDR submitted in December 2020 a planning application for the extension: this was approved in April 2021 with permission to extend the line 400 m north of the station.
+The NDR submitted in December 2020 a planning application for a northward extension over Lamb House Bridge: this was approved in April 2021 with permission to extend the line 400 m north of the station.
 Trees were felled and bushes cleared on the section of the embankment between the station and Lamb House Bridge.
-In accordance with the planning permission granted by Dorset Council, a temporary diversion was created allowing the public to use the Trailway whilst a new Trailway was constructed along the eastern side of the embankment so that the trackbed for the Northern extension could be restored along the western side of the embankment.
-The Trailway diversion was completed during the Summer of 2022 and officially opened in August by Simon Hoare, MP.
-Throughout the summer of 2022 work continued reconstructing the embankment to the north of Lamb House Bridge.
-This had been excavated after the closure of the line to allow the construction of a tennis court.
-In October 2022 work started excavating spoil that had been dumped on the embankment during the construction of the industrial estate and transferring it over the bridge to complete the reconstruction of the embankment.
-In February 2023 a temporary diversion of the permissive path at the North end of the station was created allowing the construction of a pedestrian level crossing.
-The permissive path was restored and the last hump of soil obstructing the line of the trackbed for the extension was removed.
+In accordance with the planning permission granted by Dorset Council, a temporary diversion was created allowing the public to continue to use the Trailway whilst a new Trailway was constructed along the eastern side of the embankment so that the trackbed for the Northern extension could be restored along the western side of the embankment.
+The permanent Trailway diversion was completed during the Summer of 2022 and officially opened in August by Simon Hoare, MP.
+Throughout the summer of 2022 work continued reconstructing the embankment to the north of Lamb House Bridge and up to Cattle Creep Bridge, which had been excavated after the closure of the line to allow the construction of a tennis court, which was finally completed in late 2024.

+In July 2025, the extension was finally connected up with the track in Shillingstone Station, with a golden screw being used to secure the final length of track.
+Then, a few months later in September 2025, the North Dorset Railway was given permission from Dorset Council to change over from a registered museum to an operational railway, with the railways intention to run trains from the station, to the end of the new length of track and back.
+On the 26 November 2025, after the northward 350 m extension had been relaid, the railways resident Hudswell Clarke 0-6-0 Diesel Loco "Ashdown" became the first locomotive to cross over Lamb House Bridge since the closure of the line in 1966.
+A month later, on 15 December 2025, JŽ Class 62 30075 would become the first steam locomotive to travel over the new extension and over Lamb House Bridge, as well as being the first time it has moved under its own power since entering preservation after being brought in 1990.

+The trust would then have to wait for further approval from the Office of Rail and Road (ORR) to be able to run passengers services over there whole site, including this new extension.
+This would finally be granted in the form of a license exemption, which permits heritage railways such as the North Dorset Railway to run passenger services over existing lines without a full license, including any future extensions the ORR is made known of, such as the extension to Holloway Lane.
+The ORR granted permission for the NDR to operate services for just over a mile towards Cattle Creek in 2026.